gimlet-io/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

 After granting access for Flux to read the GitOps repository, there is nothing else left to prepare.
 We can get to deploying Flux and inspect the GitOps deployment cycle in action.

-Apply the GitOps controller manifests on the cluster from step 3) of the `stack bootstrap` output.
+Apply the GitOps controller manifests on the cluster from step 3) of the `gimlet gitops bootstrap` output.
 As a recap, these steps will get Flux deployed:

 ```
 kubectl apply -f k8s-stack/flux/flux.yaml